makrai/notes/demszky23-llm-psycho.md

 ### Box 3 Prompt-tuning for experimentation

-* Clapper and colleagues116 used prompt-tuning to evaluate the ability of two LLMs (GPT-3 and LaMDA) to generate growth mindset language (language supporting students’ belief that intellectual ability can be developed117) in the form of an Algebra I teacher’s speech describing how to do well in the class that year118.
-The study had three conditions: speeches generated by un-tuned LLMs; speeches written by expert growth mindset math teachers; and speeches written by LLMs that were prompt-tuned with the expert human speeches from the second condition.
-These speeches were then evaluated by a new sample of about a thousand adolescents.
-In the two LLM conditions, the prompt was: “Write a speech for the first day of Algebra class that tells your students what learning math is like.”
+* Clapper and colleagues 116 used prompt-tuning to evaluate the ability of two LLMs (GPT-3 and LaMDA) to generate growth mindset language (language supporting students’ belief that intellectual ability can be developed117) in the form of an Algebra I teacher’s speech describing how to do well in the class that year118.
+The study had
+  * three conditions: speeches generated by un-tuned LLMs; speeches written by expert growth mindset math teachers; and speeches written by LLMs that were prompt-tuned with the expert human speeches from the second condition.
+  * These speeches were then evaluated by a new sample of about a thousand adolescents
+  * In the two LLM conditions, the prompt was: “Write a speech for the first day of Algebra class that tells your students what learning math is like.”

 * A typical speech generated by the un-tuned LLM was: “Hello students!
 Welcome
   * positive and encourages effort, it was not rated as being high in growth